cbeck88/strict-variant/README.md

 By mostly restricting attention to no-throw move constructible types, the guts of the variant enjoy a very clean and simple implementation
 -- there are no dynamic allocations taking place behind your back, and you mostly "intuitively" know what the variant is doing and what the costs are when you manipulate it.
-Moving the variant won't be inherently more expensive than moving an individual object, and when copying, which let's imagine can throw, something similar to "copy and swap" (or rather "copy and move") takes place, with a single copy occuring on the stack before we move it into storage.
+Moving assigning the variant won't be inherently more expensive than moving or move assigning an individual object, and when copy assigning, which let's imagine can throw, something similar to "copy and swap" (or rather "copy and move") takes place, with a single copy occuring on the stack before we move it into storage.

 If you want additional dynamic allocations beyond this in order to support throwing moves, you opt-in to that using `recursive_wrapper`, and otherwise you don't pay for